Small Grants Scheme Guidelines

 Charities can apply for between £2,000 and £10,000.
 Please note that if successful, the Trustees may award less than the amount requested.

-There are no deadlines - online applications can be submitted at any time.
+Otherwise online applications can be submitted at any time.
 Once received, it will take up to four months, occasionally longer, to receive a decision from Trustees.
+Please also note that we can only consider applications for projects (and funding periods) which will be completed before the end of 2025.

-If a previous application is declined, the charity is eligible to reapply 12 months after the previous request date.
+If a previous application was declined, the charity is eligible to reapply 12 months after the previous request date.

 Safeguarding

-We expect all charities applying to the Foyle Foundation, regardless of the type of charity to have considered their safeguarding responsibilities and to have suitable policies and procedures in place to protect from harm people who come into contact with the charity.
+We expect all charities applying to The Foyle Foundation, regardless of the type of charity, to have considered their safeguarding responsibilities and to have suitable policies and procedures in place to protect from harm all people who come into contact with the charity (including trustees, volunteers, staff and users/beneficiaries of the organisation).

 As per Charity Commission guidance, if your charity works with children or adults at risk you should: